 Stings from jellyfish and other marine animals can be fatal.
 You should seek advice from local authorities, your tour operator or hotel regarding seasonal bathing conditions, recommended precautions and other potential dangers.

 "Medical tourism", including for cosmetic and sex-change operations, is common in Thailand.
 Australians should ensure that they are not lured to discount or uncertified medical establishments where standards can be lacking, resulting in serious and possibly life-threatening complications.
 Hospitals and clinics have been known to refuse compensation to patients not satisfied with the results of cosmetic surgery or when patients are harmed or die during procedures.

-Malaria exists throughout the year in rural areas of the country, particularly near the borders with Cambodia, Laos, and Myanmar.
+Malaria exists throughout the year in rural areas of the country, particularly near the borders with Cambodia, Laos, and Burma.
 Dengue fever occurs in Thailand, and is particularly common during the rainy season, peaking in July and August.
 Thai authorities have reported an increase in dengue fever cases and a number of deaths.
 Australian health authorities report a number of cases of dengue each year amongst travellers returning from Thailand.
 There is no vaccination or specific treatment available for dengue fever.
 Anyone suffering from a fever should seek medical advice.
 Other insect-borne diseases (including chikungunya fever, Japanese encephalitis and filariasis) also occur in many areas.
 We encourage you to consider having vaccinations before travelling and to consider taking prophylaxis against malaria where necessary.
 We also encourage you to take measures to avoid insect bites including using an insect repellent at all times and wearing long, loose fitting, light coloured clothing and ensuring your accommodation is mosquito proof.

 The rate of HIV/AIDS infection in Thailand is high.
 You should exercise appropriate precautions if engaging in activities that expose you to risk of infection.